panoptic-labs/docs/docs/panoptic-protocol/design.md

 ## Fees
 Users pay fees at two levels.
-First, when a new options is minted, the option trader pays a commission fee equal to 60bps of the notional value of the option to the liquidity providers.
+First, when a new option is minted, the option trader pays a commission fee equal to 60bps of the notional value of the option to the liquidity providers.
 There is no commission fee when burning an option.
 This commission fee decreases to 20bps when the pool utilization reaches 50% (`poolUtilization` is defined below).

-Second, users pays a trading fee whenever an option is minted or burned when it is in-the-money.
+Second, users pay a trading fee whenever an option is minted or burned when it is in-the-money.
 This is because minting/burning an in-the-money option  results in some assets being swapped in the Uniswap v3 pool.
 Concretely, this fee exists to compensate for the swap fee that is paid to the Uniswap pool and any price slippage, and it is set to be equal to twice (2x) the pool swap fee.

 ## Manipulation Protections
-Many flash-loan based attacks involve the borrowing of a large amount of fund (sometimes at zero cost!) with the goal of manipulate the price of an asset or token balance in a smart contract.
+Many flash-loan based attacks involve the borrowing of a large amount of funds (sometimes at zero cost!) with the goal of manipulating the price of an asset or token balance in a smart contract.
-Impartantly, flash-loan attacks require all funds to be paid back in the same block.
+Importantly, flash-loan attacks require all funds to be paid back in the same block.

 To prevent these types of attack, the Panoptic Protocol prevents funds from being withdrawn in the same block they were deposited.
 Similarly, options cannot be minted and burned in the same block.